 While there is great interest in Corporate PPAs in Denmark, there are some fundamental issues making the use of them difficult in Denmark.
 There are a number of legal issues which are not clarified and hence it is difficult for financial institutions to provide financing in respect of a Corporate PPA.
 Work is going on to eliminate or solve these obstructions and it is expected that these uncertainties will disappear in the near future.
-A first sign of a possible breakthrough is the Corporate PPA for the offshore wind farm Kriegers Flak, signed between Vattenfall, Novo Nordisk and Novozymes mid 2018 as one of the first offshore wind Corporate PPAs.

 The energy policy regarding renewables has changed considerably in recent years.
 There has never been a stable, long term legislative framework.
 Instead there have been a number of changes in fundamental and basic factors affecting the investment into renewable assets.
 Indeed, the Government has recently announced that it will be introducing new legislation.
 If such legislation follows recommendations from the Energy Commission, we can expect the new legislative framework to be technology neutral and only offer very limited subsidies.
 Despite this, there is a general consensus amongst politicians in Denmark that the amount of renewable energy sources shall continue to grow in the coming years.

 Wind has dominated the renewable energy generation in Denmark for many years but solar projects are increasingly being completed.
 Biomass has been, and is still, popular.
 It is expected that solar projects may the most suitable vehicle for Corporate PPAs and there are a number of major companies who are interested in procuring electricity directly from solar plants under a Corporate PPA either for financial reasons or in order to raise their green profile (or both).
 Low wholesale electricity prices may serve to defer investment decisions regarding the entry into a Corporate PPA, but there is growing pressure on corporates to act sustainably meaning that companies will consider these solutions even though they may not financially be their best investment case.